 Patricia Routledge

-Routledge made her professional stage debut at the Liverpool Playhouse in 1952 and her Broadway debut in How's the World Treating You in 1966.
-She won the 1968 Tony Award for Best Actress in a Musical for her role in Darling of the Day, and the 1988 Olivier Award for Best Actress in a Musical for Candide.
+Routledge made her professional stage debut at the Liverpool Playhouse in 1952 and her West End debut in The Love Doctor in 1959.
+Making her Broadway debut in How's the World Treating You in 1966, she won the 1968 Tony Award for Best Actress in a Musical for her role in Darling of the Day.
+She received the 1988 Olivier Award for Best Actress in a Musical for Candide at the Old Vic.
 Her film appearances include To Sir, with Love (1967) and Don't Raise the Bridge, Lower the River (1968).

-On television, Routledge came to prominence during the 1980s in monologues written by Alan Bennett and Victoria Wood; appearing in Bennett's A Woman of No Importance (1982), as Kitty in Victoria Wood: As Seen on TV (1985–1986), and being nominated for the BAFTA TV Award for Best Actress for Bennett's Talking Heads: A Lady of Letters (1988).
+On television, Routledge came to prominence during the 1980s in monologues written by Alan Bennett and Victoria Wood, appearing in Bennett's A Woman of No Importance (1982), as Kitty in Victoria Wood: As Seen on TV (1985–1986) and being nominated for the BAFTA TV Award for Best Actress for Bennett's Talking Heads: A Lady of Letters (1988).
 She also starred as Hetty Wainthropp in the British television series Hetty Wainthropp Investigates (1990, 1996–1998).
-In 2017, she was made a dame by Queen Elizabeth II for her services to entertainment and charity.
+In 1996, she was voted Britain’s favourite actress.
+In 2017, she was made a Dame (DBE) for her services to entertainment and charity.

 Biography from the Wikipedia article Patricia Routledge.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.